 The Tiger remains one of Triumph’s most popular bikes

 The Tiger 900 was introduced in 2019, with a more aggressive appearance, new headlamps with full LED illumination and a new steel trellis frame, as well as an aluminium rear subframe, making it 5 kg lighter than the previous model.

-It also has an improved liquid cooling system, Brembo Stylema brakes, enhanced ergonomics, a bigger 20-litre fuel tank, two riding modes, and a colourful TFT instrument panel with assist and slipper clutch.
+It also has an improved liquid cooling system, Brembo Stylema brakes, enhanced ergonomics, a bigger 20-litre fuel tank, two riding modes, a colourful TFT instrument panel with assist and slipper clutch.

 Triumph also recently celebrated its 120-year milestone

 The Triumph brand began one of the world’s most illustrious and thrilling brand histories when its first motorcycle went on sale to the public in April 1902; a tale that has continued with many legendary bikes, and has had a huge influence on the bike industry as we know it.